emKaroly/ever21writer/README.md

 ## Notes

-  - For using Evernote tags as hashtags, make sure you have your Evernote tags are named the way they will be valid as hashtags.
+  - For using Evernote tags as hashtags, make sure you have your Evernote tags are named the way they will be valid as hashtags, because the script makes no conversion of your tag names.
 The rules are simple: no spaces, no special chars, don't start with or use only numbers.
 The script adds the preceding ``#`` to your tags.
     See [this](https://www.hashtags.org/featured/what-characters-can-a-hashtag-include/) for more information
   - You should turn on the support for hashtags in 1Writer app for using them.